khaledosman/serverless-graphql-mongodb-lambda/README.md

 ## Deploying

 - Install serverless cli using `npm i -g serverless`
-- Install and setup your aws cli with an "ovs" profile using `aws config --profile=ovs`
+- Install and setup your aws cli with an aws profile using `aws config --profile=<aws profile>`
 - use `yarn deploy:dev` or `yarn deploy:live`

 ## Releasing